Irvine 11 controversy: Criminal charges

 In February 2011, the Orange County District Attorney Tony Rackauckas filed criminal misdemeanor charges against the Irvine 11, accusing them of having disturbed a lawful meeting.
 Facing fierce criticism, Rackauckas defended the decision by claiming that the students had attempted to stop Oren's speech and that not prosecuting them would be "a failure to uphold the Constitution."
 A spokesperson for his office compared the students' protest with Ku Klux Klan attempting to silence a speech by Martin Luther King.

 The right-wing Zionist Organization of America announced their satisfaction with Rackauckas' decision to file charges, stating that if he hadn't, he would have made a mockery of U.S. laws.
 The American Jewish Committee, the Jewish Council for Public Affairs, and the Jewish National Fund also supported the prosecution by filing an amicus brief on its behalf.

 A large number of people and organizations, including the American Civil Liberties Union, and Chemerinsky, who had supported UCI's decision to punish the MSU, thought that the decision to file charges was wrongheaded.
 50 people staged a protest outside Rackauckas' office.

-Cecilie Surasky of the left-wing Jewish Voice for Peace (JVP) called the prosecution "shocking" and argued that a double-standard was at play because when activists from her group disrupted a speech by Benjamin Netanyahu in November 2010 they were hailed as heroes, whereas the Irvine 11 could face prison time.
+Cecilie Surasky of the anti-Zionist Jewish Voice for Peace (JVP) called the prosecution "shocking" and argued that a double standard was at play because when activists from her group disrupted a speech by Benjamin Netanyahu in November 2010 they were hailed as heroes, whereas the Irvine 11 could face prison time.
 JVP organized a petition, collecting over 5,000 signatures, who stated that they also should be charged because they too had interrupted a speaker or an event to make a political point.
 Rachel Roberts, who had participated in the protest against Netanyahu, wrote in an editorial that the only difference between her group and Irvine 11 was that the former was Jewish and the latter Muslim.
 According to her, the prosecution demonstrated that Jews had more leeway than Muslims when speaking about the Middle East in American society.

 The same month, 100 UCI faculty members, including five deans, wrote an open letter to Rackauckas, expressing their distress over his decision to file charges and urging him to drop them.
 They argued that the students were wrong to attempt to prevent a speaker from being heard and that the MSU acted inappropriately but that they had already been sufficiently punished.
 Criminal prosecution and sanctions, they argued, would be detrimental to their campus and also set a dangerous precedent for the use of criminal law against non-violent protests.
 Another open letter to Rackauckas, penned in March by 30 Jewish studies faculty members from seven UC campuses, also called for him to drop the charges.
 They wrote that they believed that the Irvine 11's peaceful protest should not confer criminal liability.